zeeshanayaz/wings_event_app/README.md

 # Wings
 Discover, book, and soar with Wings - the event showcase!

+## 🚀 Platform Versions
+**Wings** is powered by the magic of Flutter and Dart.
+To embark on this exciting journey, make sure you're equipped with the right versions:
+- **Flutter**: v3.10.5 or higher 🦋
+- **Dart**: 3.0.5 or higher 🎯

+Don't worry, if you're not up to speed yet, it's easy to upgrade!
+Just visit the [Flutter](https://flutter.dev/docs/get-started/install) and [Dart](https://dart.dev/get-dart) websites to get the latest versions.

+Let's flutter and dart our way to greatness together! 🌟

 ## Contribution
 🚀 We believe in the power of collaboration and welcome contributions from our amazing community to make **Wings** even more awesome!